In November, Massachusetts will vote YES on 3 to uphold respect and dignity. Here’s what you need to know.

 On Election Day, Massachusetts voters will face the first-ever statewide popular vote on protections for transgender people from discrimination.
 The referendum would repeal our state law that protects transgender people from discrimination in public places, including restaurants, stores, and doctors’ offices.
-A “yes” vote keeps the current law as it is.
+A “yes” vote on Question 3 keeps the current law as it is.

 It’s about treating others as we would want to be treated.
 We need more acceptance, not fear and discrimination.

-This law is supported by organizations that work on behalf of women, children, and survivors of violence, sexual assault and domestic violence prevention advocates and experts, and more.
+Question 3 is supported by organizations that work on behalf of women, children, and survivors of violence, sexual assault and domestic violence prevention advocates and experts, and more.

 Safety in restrooms is important for all of us—including transgender people.
 That’s why our state’s leading sexual assault and domestic violence prevention advocates like the Massachusetts Coalition Against Sexual Assault and Domestic Violence are joining with women’s organizations like the YWCA and National Organization for Women to support our state’s nondiscrimination protections.